jrzaurin/pytorch-widedeep/mkdocs/sources/index.md

 This module was introduced as an extension to the existing components in the library, addressing questions and issues related to recommendation systems.
-While still under active development, it currently includes a select number of powerful recommendation models.
+While still under active development, it currently includes a small number of recommendation models.

 It's worth noting that this library already supported the implementation of various recommendation algorithms using existing components.
-For example, models like Wide and Deep, Two-Tower, or Neural Collaborative Filtering could be constructed using the library's core functionalities.
+For example, models like Wide and Deep, Two-Tower, or Neural Collaborative Filtering could be easilu built using the library's "core" functionalities.

 The recommendation algorithms in the `rec` module are: